Stretavka

 Stretavka ([ˈstretawka]; Kisszeretva) is a small village and municipality in Michalovce District in the Kosice Region of eastern Slovakia.

 History

 In historical records the village was first mentioned in 1266.
+Archaeological investigations in the municipal area have uncovered traces of settlements dating from the Bronze Age, as well as from the Hallstatt and La Tène periods.

 Geography

 The village lies at an altitude of 102 metres and covers an area of 4.87 km2.
 The municipality has a population of 185 people.

+The neighbouring municipalities are Stretava to the north and northeast, Pavlovce nad Uhom to the east and south, Krišovská Liesková to the south, Drahňov to the southwest, and Budkovce to the west and northwest.